richfell-org/micro-rest/README.md

         java -jar build/libs/micro-rest.jar

-To have the application listen on a different port, use the `service.port` argument with the value of the desired port.
-The format to use is `--service.port=PORTNUM` where `PORTNUM` is the port number.
-To use 9090, for example:
+To have the application listen on a different port, use the `--service.port=PORTNUM` argument, where `PORTNUM` is the desired port.
+To use 9090, for example, run with:

         java -jar build/libs/micro-rest.jar --service.port=9090